bobbyiscool123/Discord_messages_dump/README.md

         ```
     *   The script will open a file dialog prompting you to select where the output text file is saved.

-### Using the Command-Line Interface
+### Using the Command Line Interface

-The package provides a powerful command-line interface that can be used instead of the GUI script:
+The package provides a powerful command line interface that can be used instead of the GUI application:

 1. **Install the Package:**
    ```bash